RaymondCerneyTech/tagbench/README.md

 To force longer recency gaps, add `--tail-distractor-steps N` when generating or sweeping.
 This makes the final N steps distractor-only (no updates), creating a longer tail after the last update.

+Speed: what actually dominates runtime

+- Prefill usually dominates decode (long book/context).
+Cut prefill first: keep `--max-book-tokens` small while iterating.
+- Use smoke/triage presets during development; save `standard` runs for headline tables.
+- Total queries scale as `seeds x state_modes x distractor_profiles x episodes x queries` (twins doubles it).
+- If selection is the bottleneck, add a selection-only mode that predicts support_id with minimal output; it can be much faster than full answers.

 ## Efficient testing workflow (fast -> slow)

 Reference system (baseline vs reranker in one command):